Essential graded algebra over polynomial rings with real exponents

 \item Regard $\hhom_{\cQ\times\nabt}\bigl(\kk[\tau],\dt\cM\bigr)$ as a $(\cQ\times\nabt)$-submodule of~$\dt\cM$ via $\phi \mapsto \phi(1)$.
 A homogeneous element $s$ in this submodule that maps to a nonzero element of $\soct\cM$ is a \emph{global cogenerator} of~$\cM$ along~$\tau$, and if $s \in \ds[\tau]\cM$ then it has \emph{nadir}~$\sigma$.
 If $I \subseteq \cQ$ is an interval, then a \emph{cogenerator} of~$I$ along~$\tau$ with nadir~$\sigma$ is the degree in~$\cQ$ of a cogenerator of~$\kk[I]$ with nadir~$\sigma$ along~$\tau$.

 \item Regard $\soco(\cmt)$ as contained in~$\delta(\cmt)$ via $\phi \mapsto \phi(1)$.
-A nonzero homogeneous element in $\soco(\cmt)$ is a \emph{local cogenerator} of~$\cM$ along~$\tau$. \end{enumerate} Assume the default modifier ``global'' when neither ``local'' nor ``global'' is wrtiten. \end{defn}
+A nonzero homogeneous element in $\soco(\cmt)$ is a \emph{local cogenerator} of~$\cM$ along~$\tau$. \end{enumerate} Assume the default modifier ``global'' when neither ``local'' nor ``global'' is written. \end{defn}